devallisonwinkley/Pokethesaurus/README.md

 This is the master repository for our MP2 Project.

-Pokéthesaurus is similar to PokeDex, wherein you are able to view each Pokémon's basic information, stats, abilities, evolution chart, and more.
+Pokéthesaurus is similar to PokéDex, wherein you are able to view each Pokémon's basic information, stats, abilities, and evolution chart.

 Enjoy!